Royal Showband (1957-1974)

 would generally go to the States

-between Christmas and July, missing the Irish Winter.
+between Christmas and July, missing the Irish winter.
 The fact that

 they were gone for nearly six months, made them an even hotter commodity